J-1 Visa Investment Jobs

 Confirm the 2-year home residency requirement early

 Many J-1 exchange visitors in investment training programs are subject to the two-year home-country physical presence requirement under INA Section 212(e).
-Confirm with your designated sponsor before accepting an offer, since this requirement affects future H-1B or green card eligibility.
+Confirm with your designated sponsor before accepting an offer, since this requirement affects future H-1B visa or green card eligibility.

 Coordinate the DS-2019 timeline with your start date